 Deciding to go freelance makes people think of an idealised situation where they get to work from home, and that the only commute is from their desk to the kitchen to make the odd cup of tea.
+Some people find having a dedicated workspace in their home, kitted out with office furniture like those when you click here, is an ideal working environment for them.
 However, working from home can contribute to the isolating feelings you are trying to avoid.
 By the time you are off the clock, it won’t be long before it gets dark, and on a workday, it can be simply impractical to go out at these times.
 A worthwhile alternative is to look into London office spaces that offer co-working offices.
 This will give you a professional base to work from where you can be surrounded by other freelancers with the same ambition and drive as yourself, protecting you from any low moods or dip in motivation.

 Breaking Bad Habits

 When you work by yourself a lot, especially if you have worked home alone before finding a co-working space, you will find you start to get in unhealthy habits that mean you may begin to avoid interaction.
 A remedy to this is to get out of your comfort zone every day to keep things from getting repetitive.
 One good time to do this is on your lunch break.
 Go out and read in the park or get a coffee from that new shop down the road.
 Why not ask another freelancer at your co-working space to join you?